thoni56/c-xrefactory/README.md

 that at least should crash if something basic becomes broken.

-If you think you can help, I'll be happy to take it, even if it is only adding one line of understanding in _src/NOTES.md_...
+If you think you can help, I'll be happy to take it, even if it is only adding one line of understanding in the wiki...

 ## The Story